No betrayal? Shakira's ex-brother-in-law reveals another reason for the singer and Piqué's separation

 According to Roberto, who is the ex-mardio of the singer’s sister, the player would have borrowed money from Shakira for real estate investments, but the singer and her family refused the onslaught.
 Despite their long relationship, the two were never married on paper and split the bills fifty-fifty, without mixing finances.

-– According to what a person very close to them told me, there was an economic problem between the two of them.
+– According to what a person very close to them told me, there was an economic problem between the two.
 They didn’t mix the money and took the family savings by 50%.
 Shakira is investing in other construction businesses and wanted to have something in the Bahamas or Colombia,” she said.

 Shakira’s Net Worth